nbogie/slack_inactivity_reporter/README.md

 ## Setup instructions

 1. Clone this repo.
-2. [Get a Slack API token.](https://api.slack.com/web) Save it to the repo's directory under `api_token.txt`.
+2. [Get a LEGACY Slack API token.](https://api.slack.com/custom-integrations/legacy-tokens) Save it to the repo's directory under `api_token.txt`.
 (You can save it wherever you want, but the `.gitignore` is put together to make this a convenient choice.
 The same is true for the other filenames below.)
+   We'll improve this to use the new auth system if we decide to use it at all.
 3. Get a list of your users along with their internal Slack IDs:

    ```